 On the other hand, if your blood glucose level hasn't been too high for years and years, your neuropathy could be simply metabolic.
 By bringing your blood glucose level down to normal you can reverse metabolic neuropathy "in a matter of weeks," he says.

 But the cause of ED might not be either metabolic or autonomic neuropathy.
-It might be due to vascular disease as well as or instead of neuropathy.
+It might be due to vascular disease.

 If the cause is vascular, the problem becomes more difficult, Dr. Bernstein says.
 But you can reverse vascular disease too.
 He knows, because he reversed his own vascular disease.
 Diagnosed with type 1 diabetes in 1946, his blood glucose levels were high and uncontrolled for many years until about 1973.
 "I had a number of bits of evidence of vascular disease before I started controlling my blood sugars.
 It certainly did serious damage to my kidneys."